Upstatement/eslint-config/README.md

 ## Installation

 This package has several [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies).
-Run `npm info "eslint-config-airbnb-base@latest" peerDependencies` to list the peer dependencies and versions.
+Run `npm info "@upstatement/eslint-config@latest" peerDependencies` to list the peer dependencies and versions.

 ### With `npx`